icatproject/icat.manual/icat_concepts/icat_architecture.md

 * **IJP**: an ICAT Job Portal to allow submission of jobs where data selection is based on ICAT information.
 Both batch and interactive jobs are supported.
 It makes use of both ICAT core and the IDS.

-* **ICAT  manager : **a standalone Java client to visualize and manage ICAT instances.
+* **ICAT  manager**: a standalone Java client to visualize and manage ICAT instances.

 If you want to install components then go to \[installation\] \([http://icatproject.org/installation](http://icatproject.org/installation%29%29 %29%29.
-To get an overview of what is happening across repositories, you can take a look at [waffle]%28https://waffle.io/icatproject\) \).
-To get an overview of what is happening across the repositories tah ea look at \[waffle\]\(https://waffle.io/icatproject\).
+To get an overview of what is happening across repositories, you can take a look at [waffle]%28https://waffle.io/icatproject%29 %29.
+To get an overview of what is happening across the repositories tah ea look at [waffle]%28https://waffle.io/icatproject\)\).

 ![](/assets/ICAT-Components.png)